naezith/blog/_posts/2020-07-06-high-ping-source-engine-exe-names.md

 date: 2020-07-06
 ---

 I am having high ping recently, and I can see it in `Team Fortress 2`, `Left 4 Dead`.
-For example an European server I get `105 ms`, but it should be `50-70`.
+For example a European server I get `105 ms`, but it should be `50-70`.
 So I started looking for solutions.

 I already have `ExpressVPN`, and connecting to `Germany Frankfurt` helps a little, making it go down to `90`.
 Similar with `Dashlane Password Manager's VPN`, which is provided by `Hotspot Shield`.
 Both were freezing from time to time, `ExpressVPN` for `20 seconds` every couple minutes and `Hotspot Shield` for `3 seconds` every minute.